Graduate Diploma in Teaching and Learning (Primary)

 Each small block represents a 15-point course.
 However, some courses may be 30 points or more.

-To qualify for the graduate diploma students must pass courses having a total value of at least 165 points.
+To qualify for the Diploma students must pass courses having a total value of at least 165 points.

 Students can study: